aptech/docs/docs/CR-trimr.rst

 ----------------
 .. function:: trimr(x, t, b)

-    :param x:
-    :type x: NxK matrix from which rows are to be trimmed
+    :param x: matrix from which rows are to be trimmed

-    :param t:
+    :type x: NxK matrix

-    :type t: scalar containing the number of rows which are to be removed from the top of x
+    :param t: containing the number of rows which are to be removed from the top of *x*

-    :param b:
+    :type t: scalar

-    :type b: scalar containing the number of rows which are to be removed from the bottom of x
+    :param b: containing the number of rows which are to be removed from the bottom of *x*
+    :type b: scalar

-    :returns: y (*RxK matrix*) where R=N-(t + b), containing the rows left after the trim.
+    :returns: y (*RxK matrix*) where :math:`R=N-(t + b)`, containing the rows left after the trim.

+..
+DANGER:: verify equation.

 Remarks
 -------

-If either t or b is zero, then no rows will be trimmed from that end of the matrix.
+If either *t* or *b* is zero, then no rows will be trimmed from that end of the matrix.

 Examples
 ----------------